BOND-ORG/forwardbot/README.md

 <p align="center"><a href="#"><img src="https://telegra.ph/file/fa4d9d23a211f6bcf807b.jpg" width="250"></a></p>
 <h1 align="center"><b>Forwarder Bot</b></h1>
-<h4 align="center">A Simple Forwarder Bot In Telethon TO Forward one Channel Contents to Another</h4>
+<h4 align="center">A Simple Forwarder Bot Built with Pyrogram to Forward Messages from One Channel to Another</h4>

 <h2 align="center">I will be soon releasing an update on this bot to make forwarding more easy.
 Stay Tuned and join [CodeXBotz](https://t.me/CodeXBotz) for further updates</h2>